noriakis/software/docs/stana/06-analysis.md

 In this map, we can find interesting findings like one of the enzymes AdoMet synthetase (2.5.1.6, indicated in red rectangle), is enriched in the factor 2, and the factor 2 is elevated in HD.
 The corresponding enzyme is reported to be in relation to the hemodialysis ([Loehrer et al. 1998.](https://doi.org/10.1093/ndt/13.3.656)).
 The results suggest the library and function can link the intra-species diversity and clinical factors in the R environment.

-Finally, the results can be exported to the interactive inspection by `exportInteractive` function.
+Finally, the results can be exported to the interactive inspection by `exportInteractive` function for the sharing with the other researchers.

 ```r